Abhishek-7400/Terraform/Resources-configuration/Config.md

   }
 }
 ```
+resource "aws_instance" "example_instance": Defines an EC2 instance resource with the name "example_instance".

+ami = "ami-0c55b159cbfafe1f0": Specifies the Amazon Machine Image (AMI) to use for the instance.

+instance_type = "t2.micro": Specifies the instance type (e.g., t2.micro) for the EC2 instance.

+tags = { Name = "example-instance" }: Adds a tag to the instance with the key Name and the value "example-instance".

+Once you define a resource block in your Terraform configuration, you can use Terraform commands like ```terraform plan``` and ```terraform apply``` to create or modify the corresponding resource in your infrastructure.

 # For Data Block
 In Terraform, a data block is used to retrieve and reference information from remote data sources, such as existing infrastructure components or external systems, without actually creating or managing those resources.
 Data blocks allow you to query information from external sources and use that data within your Terraform configuration.
 ## Here's the basic syntax of a data block: